Phoenix19J/Demo-Rep/Docs.md

 git commit --amend -m "New name to change for prev commit"

-git reset <hashcode>                                # removes previous commit and unstages changes in workspace git reset --hard <hashcode>                         # removes previous commit and deletes changes in workspace git reset HEAD~1                                    # removes 1 previous commit in history without losing unstaged changes --hard to remove both
+git revert <hashcode>                               # reverts a specified commit but creates a new commit which mentions reverted commit git reset <hashcode>                                # removes previous commit and unstages changes in workspace git reset --hard <hashcode>                         # removes previous commit and deletes changes in workspace git reset HEAD~1                                    # removes 1 previous commit in history without losing unstaged changes --hard to remove both